 We took a 1500 square foot, two bed, one bath home, and made simple, but glorious, modifications.
 We gutted and redid the hall bath, installed a tankless water heater, (whoo hoo! ) created a master suite with a claw foot tub, marble tile and pedestal sinks, upgraded the kitchen with new appliances and counter tops, knocked down walls, added all new lighting, refinished our red oak floors, and painted and painted and painted.

-During most of the renovation, I had an upper respiratory problem.
+During most of the renovation, I had an upper respiratory infection.
 Parlay that with, no bathroom, except for a lone toilet in the middle of open stud walls, termites, and large holes in the floor that let in hungry creatures who scurried around in the middle of the night.
 Add extreme noise and strange men (men who were strangers) in and out of our home, ten hours a day, I was in absolute misery.
 When I hit bottom, we checked into a hotel, just so I could take a bath and breathe dust free air.

-Then we set our sights on the exterior.
-After eight pallets of sod, four new planting beds, twenty four Earth Kind roses (that now struggle with Rosette’s Disease) and a white picket fence, we were finished.
+twenty four Earth Kind roses (that now struggle with Rosette’s Disease) and a white picket fence, we were finished.
 We looked at what we had done, and saw that it was good.

 We were happy.
 I was happy…for a while.
 Then..I hear my self say, “you know honey, it would look nice if we could…”